What’s the failure rate of All-on-1 implants?

 • Why are All-on-1 implant failure rates lower than traditional implants?

-All-on-1 techniques use careful patient screening, strategic implant placement, and immediate loading protocols—factors that together reduce the risk of complications and improve implant integration, leading to lower observed failure rates.
+All-on-1 techniques use a single-piece implant and are inserted into the outer layer of bone, which provides additional support for the implant.
+Also, careful patient screening, strategic implant placement, and immediate loading protocols—factors that together reduce the risk of complications and improve implant integration, leading to lower observed failure rates.

 • What is considered an implant failure?